vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

 This explains why kea had been able to respond to DHCP requests despite it being disabled in iptables; the packets simply by-pass the kernel where the packet headers would be inspected.

-In order to demonstrate this idea, I wrote an ICMP "echo server" which listens for ICMP Echo Requests and replies to them.
+In order to demonstrate this idea, I wrote an ICMP "echo server"[^1] which listens for ICMP Echo Requests and replies to them.

 The following is an excerpt from the code.
 The full source code can be found [here](https://github.com/vilroi/lab/tree/main/raw/icmp_echo_server).